Environment

 graph

-Activities for water quality pollution risk management
+Activities to mitigate water quality pollution risk

 There is growing public concern about the ecosystem impacts of active pharmaceutical ingredients released into the environment.
 We are taking measures to prevent the release of active pharmaceutical ingredients, etc. into the environment during the manufacturing process of pharmaceuticals.
 For more details, please see the page of our website titled “Biodiversity.”
 Since FY2022, we have been conducting Whole Effluent Toxicity (WET) tests annually at our Fujiyama Plant, which is our major production center.
-In FY2024, the scope of WET tests will be expanded to include the Yamaguchi Plant and Tsukuba Research Institute, and by FY2025, a system will be in place to annually conduct WET tests at all of our manufacturing plants and research institutes.
-For active ingredients of development compounds and of pharmaceuticals, we will not only predict environmental hazards using in silico quantitative structure-activity relationship (QSAR) analysis but will also evaluate the effects on aquatic organisms, and these results will be disclosed through safety data sheets (SDS).
+In FY2024, the scope of WET tests was expanded to include the Yamaguchi Plant and the Tsukuba Research Institute, and we confirmed that there were no harmful effects on aquatic organism in the wastewater from the three facilities.
+By FY2025, we will establish a system to conduct WET tests annually at all our manufacturing plants and research institutes.

 Number of violations related to water quality and water quantity

-Item Scope Unit FY2021 FY2022 FY2023
+Item Scope Unit FY2021 FY2022 FY2023 FY2024

-Number of breaches of legal obligation/regulatory violations All operation sites Cases 0 0 0
+Number of breaches of legal obligation/regulatory violations All operation sites Cases 0 0 0 0

-Amount of breach-/violation-related fines All operation sites Million yen 0 0 0
+Amount of breach-/violation-related fines All operation sites Million yen 0 0 0 0

-Environmental liabilities as of fiscal year-end All operation sites Million yen 0 0 0
+Environmental liabilities as of fiscal year-end All operation sites Million yen 0 0 0 0

 ONO PHARMACEUTICAL CO.,LTD., ONO PHARMACEUTICAL CO.,LTD., system